 While we typically only recommend using margin to fund a large withdrawal from the account rather than to fund purchasing securities, to the extent that a client requests the use of margin, and margin is thereafter employed in the management of the client's portfolio, we will charge fees based on total assets under management which may differ from the net-of-margin market value of the client's account.
 Thus, the use of margin in an investment advisory account will likely increase a client's asset-based fee.
 If margin is used to purchase additional securities, the total value of eligible account assets increases, as does your asset-based fee.
 For example, if you have an account value and assets under management of \$1,000,000 and then use margin to purchase \$200,000 of securities, then the result is \$1,200,000 of assets in the account and under management offset by a margin loan of \$200,000 for a net account market value of \$1,000,000.
-In that situation, you would be billed based on the \$1,200,000 account value and assets under management and decide to borrow \$300,000 from the account, then the result is that you still have \$1,000,000 of assets in the account and under management, but it is offset by a margin loan of \$300,000 for a net account market value of \$700,000.
+In that situation, you would be billed based on the \$1,200,000 assets under management versus the \$1,000,000 account market value.
+Or, for example, if you have a \$1,000,000 account value and assets under management and decide to borrow \$300,000 from the account, then the result is that you still have \$1,000,000 of assets in the account and under management, but it is offset by a margin loan of \$300,000 for a net account market value of \$700,000.
 In that situation, you would be billed based on \$1,000,000 of assets under management versus the \$700,000 account market value.
 In addition, clients will be charged margin interest on the debit balance in their account by the custodian.

-Each month you will receive a statement directly from your custodian showing all transactions, positions, and credits/debits into or out of your account; the statement after the quarter-end will reflect the advisory fee paid by you to us.
+Not less than quarterly, you will receive a statement directly from your custodian showing all transactions, positions, and credits/debits into or out of your account; the statement after the quarter-end will reflect the advisory fee paid by you to us.